 - check out my guide to find the safest baby snacks that dissolve easily for the tiniest mouths

-- if you’re still hesitant on solids, first try fruit and veggie smoothies for a nutrient boost
+- if you’re still hesitant on solids, first try fruit and veggie smoothies for a nutritional boost